Easy Dinner Recipe With Red Lentils (Crispy Fritter Recipe)

 Lentils are a part of the legume family and come in all different colours and varieties.
 Whole lentils come with their skin on and if you look closely, look like seeds.
 Split lentils are the inside of the whole lentils with the outer seed covering removed.
 They are slightly lower in fibre and nutritional benefits.
-But they are also easier to digest and can be cooked down much faster.
-This variety is my favourite for those crazy weeknight evenings when you’re juggling work, kids’ homework, afterschool activities and of course dinner.
+But they are also easier to digest and you can cook them down much faster.
+This variety is my favourite for those crazy weeknight evenings when you’re juggling work, kids’ homework, after school activities and of course dinner.

-Lentils make a healthy & satisfying protein and easy weeknight dinner
+Lentils make a healthy and satisfying protein and easy weeknight dinner

 Lentils are a nutritional powerhouse and a lifesaver in many ways.
 They last for a long time in the pantry and can soak up big flavours to transform into delicious meals, week after week.

 Did you know lentils have almost the same amount of protein as steak?

 Not only are they rich in protein, lentils are low in fat, and high in fibre and other vitamins and minerals.
 Of late I have been trying to boost my kids’ iron intake and I’m glad lentils are the solution.
 Most lentils contain almost half the daily recommended intake of iron.
 Yup, Popeye should have been eating lentils!

 Recently, Lentils.org offered me an opportunity to participate in the Lentils.org #GetPrepped #LoveLentils campaign.
 As part of this initiative to increase awareness of how easy it is to make lentils as well as how delicious they are, I am delighted to share one of my family’s favourite recipes.

 Mansoor Dal Kebab

 Red Lentil Fritters with Turmeric and Broccoli (Vegan, DF, GF)